masesgroup/KEFCore/README.md

 [![latest version](https://img.shields.io/nuget/v/MASES.EntityFrameworkCore.KNet)](https://www.nuget.org/packages/MASES.EntityFrameworkCore.KNet) [![downloads](https://img.shields.io/nuget/dt/MASES.EntityFrameworkCore.KNet)](https://www.nuget.org/packages/MASES.EntityFrameworkCore.KNet)

+> IMPORTANT NOTE: till the first major version, all releases shall be considered not stable: this means the API public, or internal, can change without notice.

 ### Pipelines

 [![CI_BUILD](https://github.com/masesgroup/KEFCore/actions/workflows/build.yaml/badge.svg)](https://github.com/masesgroup/KEFCore/actions/workflows/build.yaml)
 [![CI_RELEASE](https://github.com/masesgroup/KEFCore/actions/workflows/release.yaml/badge.svg)](https://github.com/masesgroup/KEFCore/actions/workflows/release.yaml)

-> IMPORTANT NOTE: till the first major version, all releases shall be considered not stable: this means the API public, or internal, can be change without notice.
+### Project disclaimer

+KEFCore is a project, curated by MASES Group, can be supported by the open-source community.

+Its primary scope is to support other, public or internal, MASES Group projects: open-source community and commercial entities can use it for their needs and support this project, moreover there are dedicated community and commercial subscription plans.

+The repository code and releases may contain bugs, the release cycle depends from critical discovered issues and/or enhancement requested from this or other projects.

+Looking for the help of [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) and [Apache Kafka](https://kafka.apache.org/) experts?
+MASES Group can help you design, build, deploy, and manage [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) and [Apache Kafka](https://kafka.apache.org/) applications.

 ---